NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       -o ba_align_ref/run

 Note the copy command, it is used to save time by not having to recreate the match files.
+It is a recursive copy, and can result in large duplicated directories.

 Ideally one should use more iterations in bundle adjustment though this may be slow.
 It is suggested that the images be map-projected with the cameras both before and after this step, and see if things improve.
 If this procedure resulted in improved but imperfect alignment, it may be run second time using the new cameras as initial guess (and reusing the match files, etc., as before).

 The switch --save-intermediate cameras is helpful, as before, if desired to stop if things take too long.